Every man goes through a patchy beard phase during the first 4 weeks of growth.

 The absolute best way to help you beard hair fill in is by leading a healthy lifestyle.

-Jim White, a registered dietician and spokesman for the American Dietetic Association, explains that “”The condition of your facial hair directly corresponds to the health of your body.”
+Jim White, a registered dietician and spokesman for the American Dietetic Association, explains that “The condition of your facial hair directly corresponds to the health of your body.”

 He went on to explain that “the same nutrients that have a positive effect on our heart and other major organs also benefit our skin and hair.”

-Ensure that you’re getting the right vitamins in your body to encourage healthy hair growth; food that promotes beard growth is rich in:
+Healthy levels of testosterone will encourage hair growth throughout your body, including your face, leading to a healthier beard.
+Ensure that you’re getting the right vitamins in your body to encourage healthy hair growth.
+Food that promotes beard growth is rich in:

+These fatty acids promote overall hair growth and prevent hair from becoming dry and brittle.
+Eat walnuts, flaxseed oil, and fatty fish (like salmon).
 Regularly sleeping well and getting in your 8 hours of sleep will also encourage testosterone increases.

 In fact, this article by the University of Chicago Medical Center found that sleeping less than 5 hours a night can lead to a 15% decrease in your testosterone levels.

-Losing out as sleep can also increase hormone that causes stress (cortisol) the next day, leading to damaged hair follicles.
+Losing out as sleep can also increase a hormone that causes stress (cortisol) the next day, leading to damaged hair follicles.

 There are a few more general lifestyle tips that can help you get your dream beard:

-Tip 1: Give it Time
+Give It Time